oisdk/masters-thesis/esop-2024/response.markdown

 - We will include the actual code of the formalisation as an artefact submission alongside the paper itself.
-  We were not sure if we should submit the code with the original submission (since there was a separate artefact submission process), and we don't think it is possible to submit it in this rebuttal.
+  We were not sure if we should submit the code with the original submission (as there was a separate artefact submission process), and we don't think it is possible to submit it in this rebuttal.

   The code itself is about 9000 lines, and is typechecked in Cubical Agda